 Instructions

 - Prepare the bundt pan and pre-heat the oven.
-Pre-heat oven to 180°C (350°F).
-With room temperature butter, brush the moulds of your mini bundt tin.
+Preheat oven to 180°C (350°F).
+With room-temperature butter, brush the moulds of your mini bundt tin.
 Dust moulds with flour and knock any excess out.
 This will help prevent sticking.

 - Coat your blueberries.
 Add 1 tablespoon of flour to your blueberries and toss them until coated.
 This will prevent them from sinking to the bottom of your pan whilst baking.

 - Cream the butter and sugar.
-In a large bowl, add the butter and sugar with lemon zest, cream them together with an electric hand-held mixer fitted with the beaters on medium-high speed, for 5 minutes until pale.
+In a large bowl, add the butter and sugar with lemon zest, and cream them together with an electric hand-held mixer fitted with the beaters on medium-high speed, for 5 minutes until pale.

 - Add in the eggs.
 Reduce the speed to low and add in the eggs, one at a time, beating well after each addition until well incorporated.
 Scrape down the base and sides of the bowl.

 - Add the dry and wet ingredients.
-Sift into the mixing bowl half of the flour, baking powder and salt and mix on low speed until just combined.Add into the bowl the Greek yogurt and lemon juice and mix again.
-Lastly, sift in the remaining flour and blueberries and using a rubber spatula, fold through until a few flour streaks remain.
+Sift into the mixing bowl half of the flour, baking powder, and salt and mix on low speed until just combined.Add into the bowl the Greek yogurt and lemon juice and mix again.
+Lastly, sift in the remaining flour and blueberries, and using a rubber spatula, fold through until a few flour streaks remain.

 - Fill mini bundt pans and bake!
 Either scoop the batter into the prepared bundt moulds or fill a piping bag with the batter and pipe into the moulds until they are two-thirds full.
 Add a tray filled halfway with boiling water to the bottom shelf in the oven.
 This generates steam whilst the cakes bake and keeps them moist but also helps to prevent the mini bundts from sticking in their moulds.
 Bake for 20-25 mins until golden brown and a toothpick inserted into the centre comes out clean.
 Allow the cake to cool in the pan for ten minutes before turning out the bundt pan onto the wire rack.
 Give the pan a slight tap and the bundt cakes should drop out.
 If they don't then run a sharp knife around the inner and outer edge of the mould.
 Let the cakes cool completely.

-- Make glaze and decorate.
-Add powdered icing sugar, Greek yogurt and lemon juice to a medium bowl and whisk until combined.
+- Make the glaze and decorate.
+Add powdered icing sugar, Greek yogurt, and lemon juice to a medium bowl and whisk until combined.
 If the glaze is too thin then add ¼ cup powdered icing sugar until you reach the desired consistency.
 Drizzle the lemon glaze over the bundt cakes and set them aside until the glaze has set.
 Decorate with lemon zest and fresh blueberries.
 Serve immediately.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.